NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_utilizing_share_servers.rst

 Without Share Server Management
 -------------------------------

-With the clustered Data ONTAP driver without share server support, data LIFs are reused and the provisioning of new Manila shares (i.e. FlexVol volumes) is limited to the scope of a single SVM.
+With the ONTAP driver without share server support, data LIFs are reused and the provisioning of new Manila shares (i.e. FlexVol volumes) is limited to the scope of a single SVM.